inkybubble/mi_01_attention_patterns_scratch/README.md

 <img src="outputs/03_best_head_at_induction.png" width="500">

 *Layer 5, Head 1 on repeated text "The cat sat on the mat.
-The cat sat on the mat"  the second occurrence of each token attends to what followed its first occurrence.*
+The cat sat on the mat": the second occurrence of each token attends to what followed its first occurrence.*

 ---